R1-A7-D

 Open Arm, Audio, Lighting, Vision, and End-Effector Interfaces

-These capabilities work together with the robot's 4 onboard sensor types and 8-core body/head compute with optional NVIDIA Jetson Orin module reported at 40–100 TOPS for higher-compute configurations AI platform to deliver practical, real-world performance.
+These capabilities work together with the robot's 4 onboard sensor types and 8-core body processor plus 8-core head processor with 10 TOPS head-module compute; optional NVIDIA Jetson Orin 40–100 TOPS module AI platform to deliver practical, real-world performance.

 Ecosystem Integration